Getting Started on Heroku with Rails 7.x

 Create a Welcome Page

 Rails 7 no longer has a static index page in production by default.
-Apps upgraded to Rails 7 keep their existing page configurations, but new Rails 7 apps do not have an automatically generated welcome page.
+Apps upgraded to Rails 7 keep their existing page configurations, but new Rails 7 apps don’t automatically generate a welcome page.
 Create a welcome

 controller to hold the homepage: